Prepare to celebrate the resurrection of Jesus with the free 2023 Donkey Devo Guide for Lent.

 Traditionally, Lent is a time of preparation and fasting, beginning on Ash Wednesday (February 22 this year).
 Some scholars believe it may have been practiced in the Apostolic times around 150 AD.
 Justin Martyr says the time was used to prepare for baptism into the church.
 During the early years, Lent was observed during Holy Week before Easter, which includes Palm Sunday, Maundy Thursday, and Good Friday.
 During this time candidates for baptism fasted before the rite.
 Often baptism ceremonies were held on Easter in conjunction with celebrating Christ’s resurrection.

 Forty days was formalized at the Council of Nicaea in 325.
 Forty days is meant to imitate Christ’s forty days of fasting and prayer in the wilderness (Matthew 4:1-11).
 Most modern Christian observances exclude Sundays because those days are considered a celebration of Christ.

 While some still practice stricter fasting than giving up a guilty pleasure, many Christians practice the preparation for celebrating Christ’s resurrection.
 Lent is seen as a time of confession, service, and meditation.

 Like many religious observances, Lent has fallen prey to modern practices.
-One writer describes Lents as the time to buy new, uncomfortable clothes for church, preparing eggs to hide, and gathering to eat.
+One writer describes Lent as the time to buy new, uncomfortable clothes for church, prepare eggs to hide, and gather to eat.
 I experienced these practices while growing up.
 Even though I was raised in a Christian home, which celebrated Palm Sunday, Good Friday, and Easter.
 I missed the time of spiritual preparation.

 How can we prepare our families for what many consider the greatest event in human history—the resurrection of Jesus?